Burgess, Missouri

+Unincorporated community in Missouri, U.S.

-Burgess is a census-designated place and former village in Barton County, Missouri, United States.
+Burgess is a census-designated place and formerly incorporated village in Barton County, Missouri, United States.
 The population was 54 at the 2020 census.

 History

 The village was named after a businessperson in the mining industry.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.07 sqmi, all land.
-Burgess is located adjacent to Mulberry, Kansas, just across the state line.
-The only paved roads into Burgess are through Kansas.
+Burgess and Mulberry, Kansas form a contiguous settlement split by the state line.